주 콘텐츠로 건너뛰기

 4. Airtable

-Cloud collaboration company Airtable allows customers to take an active role in their own customer service experience, offering users a community forum where they can post their questions or state the issues they’re experiencing and receive suggestions from others.
+Cloud collaboration company Airtable allows customers to take an active role in their own customer service experience, offering users a comprehensive help center where they can search for solutions to their questions or browse through detailed documentation for the issues they’re experiencing.

-Airtable customers can filter through other users’ questions by selecting a support category at the top of the page or scrolling down and toggling to the “Solutions” tab.
+Airtable customers can filter through articles and guides by selecting a support category at the top of the page or scrolling down to explore different sections, such as tutorials, troubleshooting guides, and frequently asked questions.

 5. Ancestry

 Ancestry teaches customers about their genealogy through DNA and data.
-So, it’s not surprising that the company’s FAQ page offers a highly personalized experience, too.
+So, it’s not surprising that the company’s FAQ page offers a highly personalized experience.

 If you sign in before browsing through the FAQs, Ancestry tailors the suggested links based on your account and unique genetic results.